You’re not brand new to Amazon, and yet…

-And if you can’t get a person from Amazon on the phone, what do you do?
+And if you can’t get someone at Amazon on the phone, what should you do?

 You’ve come to the right place!
-Here’s an in-depth look at three common roadblocks sellers face.
+Here’s an in-depth look at three common roadblocks Amazon Seller Central users face.

 TROUBLE WITH VARIATIONS YOU THOUGHT YOU HAD THE HANG OF

-So you have many colors of the same backpack and you want them all to show up on the same listing.
-You’ve done this with other products, but this time has been more difficult.
+Let’s say you have many colors of the same backpack and you want all of them to show up on the same listing.
+You’ve done this with other products; but this time it’s more difficult.

 - The Parent Listing: This listing serves as the foundation for your child listings (your product’s variations) and an ASIN is created (Amazon Standard Identification Number).
-Think of it as the ‘Home Page’ because Amazon uses it to link your variations into it.
+Think of it as the ‘Home Page’ Amazon uses to link your variations together.

 - The Child Listings: In this case, it’s the different colors/patterns of backpacks.
-On the backend of the parent listing, there’s a ‘Variations’ tab that allows you to put in the color and other vital info, including the UPC or EAN for each variation.
+On the backend of the parent listing, there’s a ‘Variations’ tab that allows you to put in other colors and vital info, including the UPC or EAN for each variation.

 Amazon uses this basic organization chart as an example for appropriate variation relationships in a few of the most common categories for variations:

 Easy, right?
-Until your variations won’t show up.
-They are likely suppressed because you haven’t added an image yet.
-Here’s a screenshot of where to find your suppressed child listings, at the bottom right of your Seller Central Add a Product page:
+Until your variations don’t show up.
+If your variations are not appearing, they are likely suppressed because you haven’t added an image to them yet.
+Here’s a screenshot of where to find your suppressed child listings – it’s at the bottom right of your Seller Central Add a Product page:

 If you have no suppressed listings, it won’t show.
 It may have been saved under ‘Draft’ listings, so don’t be afraid to look there.